michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/daily-themes-forged.md

 ---
 ### **Theme: Forged**

-Daily themes for 2025 will be available January 2025.
+Daily themes for 2025 will be available early 2025.
 Thanks!